What is a portfolio?

-The interview consists of a personal interview and portfolio review with two to four faculty.
-The interview is fairly brief so be prepared to express yourself effectively.
-During the interview present yourself and showcase your abilities.
+The interview consists of a personal interview and portfolio review with two to four faculty members.
+The interview is fairly brief, so be prepared to express yourself effectively.
+During the interview, you will present yourself and showcase your abilities.
 Be prepared and be on time.

 After the Admissions Office reviews your application for eligibility, you will be contacted via email regarding your portfolio interview date and time.

 What happens after the portfolio interview?